Last Updated on May 29, 2021 by Grow with Bovees

 Most varieties grown in gardens reach a height of between 2 and 6 ft (1.83 m) with a similar spread.

 They are bushy and usually symmetrical in shape.

 The flowers are generally trumpet-shaped with rather slender, elongated corolla tubes, and they appear in small or large clusters at the ends of stems.
 In some species the flowers are distinctly two-lipped, while in others the petals are frilled at the edges.

-The flowering period extends from early winter to mid-spring, and the flowers are to be had in a large variety of shades of every colour except blue.
+The flowering period extends from early winter to mid-spring, and the flowers are to be had in a large variety of shades of every color except blue.